omiaydin1/a-special-study/README.md

 - Observed how regular updates create a clear project timeline
 - - Learned the value of documenting thoughts while working
   - - Noted how simple text files can track long-term progress
+    - - Improved understanding of maintaining a clean repository history